tywerbicki/SIMD_Practice/README.md

 ### reduce.cpp

-This program is a practice case of using simd intrinsics to perform a summation reduction over a vector.
+This program uses simd intrinsics to perform a summation reduction over a vector.

 ### random_simd.c